 180 Medical is Ready to Help You Too

-We hope you enjoyed getting to know Stephan and hear his firsthand story of how he’s adapted to using catheters.
+We hope you enjoyed getting to know Stephan and hearing his firsthand story of how he’s adapted to using catheters.
 At 180 Medical, we’re dedicated to providing our customers with the best customer service and reliable shipments.
 Plus, we want to make sure you have the right catheter to fit your needs, just as Stephan finally discovered the right fit for him with the GentleCath Hydrophilic Catheter.

 If you’d like to learn more about your catheter product options, your catheter insurance coverage, or how to self-catheterize, please don’t hesitate to contact us.
 We’re ready to help turn your life around and make the transition to catheterization an easy one.